 It’s not just my personal world that feels crueler.
 In the world at large, there is plenty of rudeness.
 One of the unfortunate consequences of social media is that it allows people to say things to each other that they would never say face to face, and there are countless awful comment sections to prove it.

 - Give more hugs.
 Hugging makes you healthier, so start giving more hugs.

 - Say please and thank you.
 Never underestimate the power of a simple thank-you.

-- Speaking of thank-yous, send thank-you notes.
+- Send thank-you notes.
 Not just for your wedding gifts but for everything.
 Send your mom a thank-you note for giving birth to you.
 Leave a thank-you note in your mailbox for your mailman.

 - Let pregnant and elderly people have your seat on the bus or train.

 - Hold the door open for someone carrying a bunch of groceries or a suitcase.

 - Bring an expensive box of chocolates to work and hand them out to your co-workers in the late afternoon.

 - Give a bottle of wine to your hairstylist or esthetician.
-Who wouldn’t want a surprise bottle of bubbly?
+Who wouldn’t want a surprise bottle of vino?

 - Have a magazine subscription sent to your best friend’s house.
 Only tell her it was you when she says, “I’ve started getting Harper’s Bazaar, and I don’t know where it came from!”